edisdev/vue-generate-module/README.md

-    "pagePath": Directory path of all general pages located in your app. (for example: src/pages), "componentPath": Directory path of all components located in your app. (for example: src/components), "storePath": Directory path of stores located in your app. for example. ( src/stores), "ignoreStore": You can to specify want to using store when creating page (default: true) (true - false) }
+    "pagePath": Directory path of all general pages located in your app. (for example: src/pages), "componentPath": Directory path of all components located in your app. (for example: src/components), "storePath": Directory path of stores located in your app. for example. ( src/stores), "ignoreStore": You can to specify want to using store when creating page (default: false) (true - false) }
 ```